 Sales Incentives Bonuses

-Having been to Hawaii five times, Mazatlan Mexico once and on the company Houseboat trip to Lake Powell three times, plus having attended the exclusive President’s Club Award dinner (which took 4 hours at the most exclusive five star restaurant), I can testify of the value of these types of incentives.
-Plus, these kinds of contest help to break the monotony of sale prospecting by providing another reason to work exceptionally hard, aside from just needs.
+Having been to Hawaii five times, Mazatlan Mexico once and on the company Houseboat trip to Lake Powell three times, plus having attended the exclusive President’s Club Award dinner (which took 4 hours at the most exclusive five-star restaurant), I can testify of the value of these types of incentives.
+Plus, these kinds of contests help to break the monotony of sale prospecting by providing another reason to work exceptionally hard, aside from just needs.

 What to Comp On

 We want our compensation to reflect on our objectives.
 If we want our sales team to call on existing accounts, we comp them on existing accounts.
 If we want them to behave identical to inbound and outbound calls, we comp them identically (or they will shun the customer that pays the least commission).
 If we want them to push a specific product, we comp them on that specific product and assign a line item quota to their overall quota.

 I helped found the world’s largest high-tech rep firm (with thousands of field reps) that catered to large companies with a shared sales force that did not have product line item quotas.
 A $200 million division of Microsoft could not get their own sales force to push their product.
 The division GM still had a sales quota to meet, so they had to hire our company to get effective representation.

 When we pay direct salespeople, the commission is typically based on revenue, and this is usually exactly how we want to pay.
 However, there are times when we should base commission on profit margin.
 One case is when we are selling other peoples’ products (as a reseller, a publisher, or as part of an OEM deal).
 The reason is because our margin may be very different for different products, which is not reflected by the revenue.